mildronize/type-safe-design-pattern/docs/intro.md

 I decided to write this book to help other developers who are struggling with type-safe design patterns.
 I hope this book will help you improve your TypeScript code quality and design.

+## Prerequisites
+Please make sure you have a good understanding of TypeScript before reading this book.
+If you are new to TypeScript, I recommend reading the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) first.

+Generics are a fundamental concept in TypeScript, so make sure you understand them.
+You can read the [Generics](https://www.typescriptlang.org/docs/handbook/2/generics.html) section of the TypeScript Handbook.

 ## How the book is structured

+From the book prerequisites, it is recommended to have a good understanding of TypeScript before reading this book.
+However, if you are already familiar with TypeScript, you can jump to a specific section that interests you.
+Each section will provide the necessary prerequisites and type knowledge that you need to know before reading it.
+So, you don't necessarily have to read the book from start to finish.

 The book is divided into several sections, each covering a different topic.
-The sections are as follows:
+Each section is linked together, the sections are as follows:

 - Section 1: Start Reading
 - Section 2: Design Guideline